-tries that emit these sounds appears to be sliding towards allowing even higher levels of this deadly sound pollution. steadfast government agency in advocating for cetaceans, has convened an advisory committee at the request of Congress.
-In its second session this committee of "stakeholders" debated different models of calculating just how much damage could afflict marine life given different levels and Our colleagues on the advisory committee will resist duration of sound emitted.
-The committee, which comprises any attempt to expand the sonic assault on the oceans, but representatives from the shipping, military, oil and gas exwe are concerned their cautions may be ignored.
-We invite all interested to consider attending one of the next meetings ploration, research and environmental communities, actually agreed on very little.
-But the pre-ordained conclusion the of this committee for a rare-and scary-glimpse into the group is being directed towards was sadly apparent: that shady psuedo-science behind the rules governing marine loud shipping and louder military sonar and seismic airguns mammals and noise. \clubsuit are inevitable and that the best we can do is try to mitigate some of the harm they cause.
+But, in the face of this tragic evidence, a million-dollar effort to resolve the conflict between whales and the industries that emit these sounds appears to be sliding towards allowing even higher levels of this deadly sound pollution.

+The Marine Mammal Commission, historically the most steadfast government agency in advocating for cetaceans, has convened an advisory committee at the request of Congress.
+In its second session this committee of "stakeholders" debated different models of calculating just how much damage could afflict marine life given different levels and duration of sound emitted.
+The committee, which comprises representatives from the shipping, military, oil and gas exploration, research and environmental communities, actually agreed on very little.
+But the pre-ordained conclusion the group is being directed towards was sadly apparent: that loud shipping and louder military sonar and seismic airguns are inevitable and that the best we can do is try to mitigate some of the harm they cause.